-You can replicate data from an on-premises geodatabase to a geodatabase in your ArcGIS Server on Amazon Web Services instance.
+You can replicate data from an on-premises geodatabase to a geodatabase in your ArcGIS Enterprise on Amazon Web Services deployment.

-The geodata geodatabase that is included with your ArcGIS Server on Amazon Web Services instance is intended for this purpose.
+When you deploy ArcGIS Enterprise using an Esri provided CloudFormation template or you create an ArcGIS Server site using Cloud Builder or a CloudFormation template, a geodatabase named geodata is created with your deployment.
 Register the geodata geodatabase as a replicated database and create a geodata service from it.
-Then create a replica of your local data, replicating it to the geodata service.
-As edits are made, you can synchronize changes through the geodata service.
-See Using a geodata service and a connected replica for more information.
+You can then create a replica of your local data and replicate it to the geodata service.
+As edits are made, you can synchronize changes through the geodata service to the geodata geodatabase.
+See Use a geodata service and a connected replica for more information.

 Load data you moved to the cloud

 First, you must move the data to Amazon Web Services.
-Once your source data has been moved to your instance, you must log in to your ArcGIS for Server instance and use the tools provided in ArcGIS for Desktop to load the data into your geodatabase.
+Once your source data has been moved to AWS, log in to the instance where ArcGIS Desktop is installed, connect to the source data and the geodatabase on AWS, and load the data into the geodatabase.

-From ArcCatalog or the Catalog window in ArcMap, you can do the following:
+From an ArcGIS Desktop client, you can do the following:

-- Copy data from a source geodatabase, such as a file geodatabase you transferred to Amazon Web Services, and paste it into your geodatabase.
-See Copying feature datasets, classes, and tables to another geodatabase for more information.
+- Copy data from a source file you transferred to Amazon Web Services, such as a file geodatabase, and paste the data into an enterprise geodatabase on AWS.
+See Copying feature datasets, classes, and tables to another geodatabase in the ArcMap help for more information.

-- Create empty feature classes or tables, then use the Simple Data Loader or Object Loader wizard to add data to them.
-See About loading data into existing feature classes or tables for information on the two wizards.
+- Create empty feature classes or tables, and use the Simple Data Loader or Object Loader wizard to add data to them.
+See About loading data into existing feature classes or tables in the ArcMap help for information on the two wizards.